apprenda/kubernetes.github.io/docs/getting-started-guides/windows/README.md

 ### Route Setup

-The below setup assumes one Linux and two Windows Server 2016 nodes and a cluster CIDR 192.168.0.0/16
+The below example setup assumes one Linux and two Windows Server 2016 nodes and a cluster CIDR 192.168.0.0/16

 | Hostname | Routable IP address | Pod CIDR |
 | --- | --- | --- |